COSIMA/cosima-recipes/paper/paper.md

 at https://cosima-recipes.readthedocs.io. \label{fig:website}](website.png)

 Following the "Cookbook" concept, the website sections are deliberately named using a gastronomy theme.
-"Cooking Lessons 101" refers to tutorials that teach generic, transferable techniques for handling ocean--sea ice model output; next come the "Appetisers" that are easier recipes that provide a good entry point after the tutorials; "Mains" are more elaborate and advanced analysis examples, and "Local Dishes" collect recipes for regional model configurations [@barnes2024regionalmom6].
+"Cooking Tutorials" refers to tutorials that teach generic, transferable techniques for handling ocean--sea ice model output; next come the "Easy Recipes" that are easier recipes that provide a good entry point after the tutorials; "Advanced Recipes" are more elaborate and advanced analysis examples, and "Regional Specialties" collect recipes for regional model configurations [@barnes2024regionalmom6].
 Together these sections present the documentation as a browsable collection of lessons and recipes gathered into a single cookbook.